 Some people say there is no physical way to test mobile applications.
 Though it is difficult to test mobile apps, it is definitely not impossible.
 There are many ways to professionally test mobile applications using an array of network conditions.
-Many companies provide latest technological services for mobile testing.
-Before you launch your mobile app, make sure you partner with this kind of companies and get your app tested.
+Many companies provide the latest technological services for mobile testing.
+Before you launch your mobile app, make sure you partner with this kind of company and get your app tested.

 Mobile traffic has nothing to do with my back-end system

 This statement couldn’t be farther from the truth.
 Though you can’t do much about mobile networks, you must test your app’s performance during high traffic as even moderate traffic can bring down your system and shake up your infrastructure if your app is not tested against traffic.

 Performance and functionality test are one and the same